What’s Michael Jordan’s hang time? Jordan could hang in the air for 0.98 seconds on Earth. But on Moon and Pluto, MJ would fly!

 “What’s Michael Jordan’s hang time?” wrap up

-Jordan once famously said,
+Jordan famously said,

 “I mean we all fly.
 Once you leave the ground, you fly.
 Some people fly longer than others.”